 Specialized and culturally affirmative psychological assessment and follow-up services also are available to benefit deaf, deafblind, and hard of hearing children and their families in Greater Minnesota.
-For more information, contact Psychology Advantages LLC: GM Launch PAD.
+For more information, contact Metro ECSU: GM Launch PAD.

 Mental health services for adults and families

 Community-based support services for people who are deaf, deafblind or hard of hearing and have a mental illness include the following:

 The Deaf Mental Health Services program includes a drop-in center and community outreach program.
 For more information contact People Incorporated, 612-872-2011.

 The Deaf Certified Peer Support Specialist (DCPSS) Program provides peer support services to deaf, deafblind, and hard of hearing adults statewide.
 For more information, contact the DCPSS Program at 651-964-1512.

 Regions Hospital's Health and Wellness Program provides outpatient therapy, one-to-one and family counseling, consultation, and community education services.
 For more information, call 651-254-2742.